What are plantar warts?

 - pain, throbbing or tenderness when walking or standing

 Most plantar warts aren't a serious health concern but they can cause discomfort or pain, and may spread to other areas of the body, or other people.
-Consider visiting the chiropodist/foot care specialist at Active Foot Care Clinic and Orthotic Centre's Hamilton or Brantford locations, to have them treated for removal.
+Consider visiting the chiropodist/foot care specialist at Active Foot Care Clinic and Orthotic Centre in Brantford, to have them treated for removal.
 Multiple clinic treatments are available if necessary, as well as prescription medications for the treatment of severe pain from plantar warts.
 Everybodys anatomy is different, as are the location and severity of their plantar warts, so we will personalize our plantar warts services exclusively to you!